 What does Lemo mean?

 LEMO stands for Liahona Motu.
 Liahona means “compass” and Motu means “rock.”
-LEMO provides at-risk teens with the tools (compass) to navigate life challenges and the foundation (rock) to go forward with confidence.
+LEMO provides under-resourced youth with the tools (compass) to navigate life challenges and the foundation (rock) to go forward with confidence.

 What is a Playmaker?